Soulmate (2023 film)

 Soulmate is a 2023 South Korean romantic drama film directed by Min Yong-geun starring Kim Da-mi, Jeon So-nee and Byeon Woo-seok.
 The film, adapted from the Chinese film with the same name, deals with the essence of human relationships through 14 years of meeting and parting, friendship and love, longing and jealousy between two friends who first met at the age of 13.
 It was released theatrically on March 15, 2023.
-It was invited at the 28th Busan International Film Festival in 'Korean Cinema Today - Panorama' section and will be screened on October 5, 2023.
+It premiered at the 28th Busan International Film Festival on October 5, 2023.

 Overview

 The film depicts the ups and downs of the relationship that two women born in 1988, Mi-so (Kim Da-mi) and Ha-eun (Jeon So-nee) go through as they grow up.
-The world between the two of them suffers a microscopic crack when both fall for the same guy, their classmate, Jin-woo (Byeon Woo-seok) in their late teens and both are aware about it.
-The free-spirited Mi-so leaves for the city to pursue an adventurous life while Ha-eun stays in her hometown to lead a stable life but still both remain in touch and meet regularly.
+The world between the two of them suffers a crack when there is a misunderstanding about their classmate, Jin-woo (Byeon Woo-seok) in their late teens.
+The free-spirited Mi-so leaves for the city to pursue an adventurous life while Ha-eun stays in her hometown to lead a stable life but still both remain in touch.
 Ha-eun continues her relationship with Jin-woo but decides to run away on their wedding day before exchanging vows and is pregnant with their child.
-Ha-eun travels the world and sends postcards to Mi-so about her travels and returns back to give birth to her daughter.
+Ha-eun and Mi-so get in touch soon after.
 Ha-eun dies during childbirth and Mi-so cares for her daughter and names her Ha-eun.
-Mi-so also finishes the painting of hers by Ha-eun and exhibits that alongwith other of Ha-eun's work while keeping the death of Ha-eun a secret from both Jin-woo and the gallery curator.
+Mi-so also finishes Ha-eun works and creates an exhibit to honour Ha-eun while keeping the death of Ha-eun a secret from Jin-woo.